jordipons/music-audio-tagging-at-scale-models/README.md

 ## End-to-end learning for music audio tagging at scale
 The lack of data tends to limit the outcomes of deep learning research - specially, when dealing with end-to-end learning stacks processing raw data such as waveforms.
 In this study we make use of musical labels annotated for 1.2 million tracks.
-This large amount of data allows us to unrestrictedly explore different front-end paradigms: from assumption-free models (*i.e.*: using waveforms as input with very small convolutional filters); to models that rely on domain knowledge (*i.e.*: log-MEL spectrograms with a convolutional neural network designed to learn temporal and timbral features).
-Results suggest that, while spectrogram-based models surpass their waveform-based counterparts, the difference in performance shrinks as more data is employed.
+This large amount of data allows us to unrestrictedly explore different front-end paradigms: from assumption-free models - using waveforms as input with very small convolutional filters; to models that rely on domain knowledge - log-mel spectrograms with a convolutional neural network designed to learn temporal and timbral features.
+Results suggest that while spectrogram-based models surpass their waveform-based counterparts, the difference in performance shrinks as more data are employed.

-Curious about how our models work?
+Are you curious to see how our models work?
 We have a demo: http://www.jordipons.me/apps/music-audio-tagging-at-scale-demo/

 *Full reference will be available soon..*

 ## Models
 The following models were used in our study, and their tensorflow implementation is available in `models.py`.
 We study two models that are based on two conceptually very different design principles.
 The first is based on a waveform front-end, and no decisions based on domain knowledge inspired its design.
 The assumptions of this model are reduced to its minimum expression: raw audio is set as input, and the used CNN does minimal assumptions over the structure of the data due to its set of very small filters.
-For the second model, with a spectrogram front-end, we make use of domain knowledge to propose intuitive improvements for our model.
+For the second model, with a spectrogram front-end, we make use of domain knowledge to guide the design of our model.

 ### Waveform front-end